sheebans/ss-Gooru-FE/docs/player-events-flow.md

 ## When starting a new assessment attempt
 This is when the user access a *new attempt* from search, profile, course map or data analytics

-* A assessment start event should be sent when playing the new attempt, event if the user is not logged in
+* A assessment start event should be sent when playing the new attempt
 * A question start event is sent, since the player shows the first question in the list by default
+* No events are sent if the user is not logged in

 ## When playing a non finished assessment attempt
 This is when the user access a *previous started attempt* from search, profile, course map or data analytics